sbuergers/sustainable-recipe-recommender-website/README.md

 # Give feedback
 I am happy to receive feedback on how to improve sustainable recipe recommender, both in terms of user experience and anything related to data sources and processing.
 Just drop me an [email](mailto:sbuergers@gmail.com) at sbuergers at gmail dot com or message me on github.

+# Contribute
+Feel free to browse the github issues if you would like to contribute.

+# Code of Conduct
+This Code of Conduct is adapted from the Contributor Covenant, version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.

 # References
 1. Hannah Ritchie (2020) - "Environmental impacts of food production".
 Published online at OurWorldInData.org.
 Retrieved from: 'https://ourworldindata.org/environmental-impacts-of-food' [Online Resource]
 2. Poore, J., and T. Nemecek.
 “Reducing Food’s Environmental Impacts through Producers and Consumers.”
 Science 360, no. 6392 (June 1, 2018): 987–92. https://doi.org/10.1126/science.aaq0216.